Quick Guide to Greece

 Saving Money on Holidays to Greece

-There are a multitude of package holidays that suit every budget, and they can be a great way to stretch your funds.
+There are a multitude of Greece holidays packages that suit every budget, and they can be a great way to stretch your funds.
 We can help you compare deals from many different holiday companies including Thomas Cook, TUI, Jet2Holidays and a whole lot more.

 If you're after a little more adventure, you can also book your flight and hotel separately - of course, using our search tool to get yourself a great deal.
-Look out for special events in 2017 to get more out of your holiday without busting the budget and if you just want a slice of sun on the cheap check out our last-minute or all inclusive deals!
+Look out for special events in ##Year## and 2019 to get more out of your holiday without busting the budget and if you just want a slice of sun on the cheap check out our all inclusive holidays to Greece!
+If your dates are flexible, it can be worth waiting for last minute holidays and flights to Greece to pop up as you can often save big pounds.

 Best Nightlife Spots in Greece